 Two General Assembly seats are up for grabs in special elections.

-That left the district with an empty seat.
+That left the district lacking a delegate.

 In December, another spot was left vacant when Jennifer Carroll Foy resigned from House District 2.
 Foy said she was stepping down to focus on her campaign for governor.

 On Dec.
-1, Gov. Ralph Northam announced a special election for both seats, set for one month later.
+1, Gov. Ralph Northam announced a special election for both seats, set for only one month later.
 By mid-December in District 90, the Norfolk City Democratic Committee selected Angelia Williams Graves for their contender.
 The Norfolk GOP Caucus chose Sylvia Bryant to vie for the seat.
 Meanwhile, Candi King won a firehouse primary to claim the Democratic nomination in District 2.
 She’ll face Heather Mitchell, the only Republican to file.

-So far, very few people have actually taken part.
 In Norfolk, where 19 precincts make up the majority of the voters, a sliver of the residents who voted absentee in the presidential election did the same for the special election.

 Stephanie Iles, Norfolk’s general registrar, expressed that the numbers didn’t compare to the election last month.